billerickson/Limit-Modified-Date/README.md

 # Limit Modified Date

-Prevent the "modified date" from changing when making minor changes to your content.
+Prevent the *modified date* from changing when making minor changes to your content.

-When "Don't update the modified date" is checked, saving content does not update the post modified date.
-This gives you more control when using `get_the_modified_date()` in your theme.
+This plugin adds a checkbox to the Publish box, "Don't update the modified date".
+When checked, saving your post does not update the post modified date.

 Minor changes like adding tags or fixing typos won't bump the modified date.

 This plugin will *maintain* the previous modified date.
 It **does not** let you specify a custom modified date.

 When you're ready to publish a major content change, you can uncheck this setting before saving the post.

+**Gutenberg Compatible**

-This plugin works with both the Gutenberg block editor and the Classic editor.
+We are fully compatible with both the Gutenberg block editor (the new WordPress content editor) and the classic editor.

+**Customization**

+Your theme will need to use `get_the_modified_date()` to display the modified date.

 ## Screenshots